Relationship Between Temperature And Kinetic Energy

 Thus, there is a direct relationship between temperature and kinetic energy: as temperature increases, so does kinetic energy.
 To understand this relationship better, it’s helpful to look at how temperature affects the molecules of a substance.

-ALSO READ: What's The Difference Between Absolute And Relative Location
+ALSO READ: What Is The Difference Between Upper And Lower Gastrointestinal Bleeding

 As temperature increases, the molecules move faster, and their kinetic energy increases.
 This increased energy then causes the molecules to interact more with each other, further increasing their kinetic energy.
 Ultimately, this is why higher temperatures lead to higher kinetic energies.